-However, I get hot under the collar hearing No Man's Sky creator Sean Murray say how their mistake was being too excited and talking about the game too early, trying to spin the fact that he straight up lied to our faces.
+However, I get hot under the collar hearing No Man's Sky creator Sean Murray say how their mistake was being and talking about the game too early, trying to spin the fact that he straight up lied to our faces.

 Was the backlash deserved?
 Probably not.
 Was it understandable?
 Damn straight it was.
 Again, to a civilised person, 'understandable' doesn't mean it's okay to treat them in such a manner, but but did Murray lie?
 Yes, repeatedly and specifically, on more than one occasion.

 Trying to spin it without admitting that he was the one who dug the hole he was pushed into, is as cheap and dishonest as his attempts to maintain the multiplayer lie.

 Aliens Colonial Marines used every snake oil salesman trick in the book, only for Gearbox CEO Randy Pitchford to strut around playing a victim of journalist-gamer harassment, pocketing a neat sum of harrassers' money in the process.
 Was the anger unjustified?

 Destiny 2 was an overpriced trainwreck that came with an added cost for annual passes, although the aftermath of their split from Activision indicates it was not all Bungie's fault.
 But the anger was fully justified.

 Fallout 76 is so bad that it owes its existence to low gaming standards.
 Star Citizen was crowdfunded in 2012 aiming for a 2014 release.
 Metro Exodus switched platforms in the last moment, and Deep Silver has turned into a repeat offender.
 Anthem made all of the above look good.
 Were we supposed to be happy about that?